Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 • If any colors measure 6% or below, you probably have underexposure to deal with.

-The RGB numbers in the photo above are consistent with expectations.
-This means that the skin is within “proper range” of a well-exposed photo with good white balance.
+The RGB numbers in my example photo of the child are consistent with expectations.
+That means the skin is at least relatively well exposed and has a good white balance.

 What happens, however, if your photo doesn’t look so good straight out of camera?